kbase/kb_sdk/doc/kb_sdk_make_ui.md

 ### <A NAME="ui-widget"></A>6.
 Specify User Interface

-Control of Narrative interaction is accomplished in files in the ui/narrative/methods/<MyMethod> directory.
+Control of Narrative interaction is accomplished in files in the ui/narrative/methods/&lt;MyMethod&gt; directory.

 #### A. Configure the input interface.

 The input options are specified in the "parameters" section of the spec.json file.
 In the following example, the user supplies two required parameters, an input name and an output name.
-By specifying a 'valid_ws_types' the user will be present a searchable dropdown of objects that match the specified type.
-By passing "is_output_name", the user is warned if a name will overwrite an existing object or if the name contains invalid characters.
+By specifying a 'valid_ws_types' the user will be presented with a searchable dropdown of objects that match the specified type.
+By passing "is_output_name", the user is warned if a name will overwrite an existing object or if the name contains invalid characters and a widget displaying that object will appear beneath the app cell.

 ```
 	"parameters": [